survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 Examine the output below `build/`.
 If you look closely, you can see the same ids within the source.
 To see the application running, open the `build/index.html` file directly through a browser.
 On macOS `open ./build/index.html` works.

-T> It can be convenient to use a tool like *serve* (`npm i serve -g`) to serve the build directory.
+T> It can be convenient to use a tool like *serve* (`npm install serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.

 T> If you want webpack to stop execution on first error, set `bail: true` option.
 Webpack will tolerate errors by default otherwise.